aspencoyle/aspencoyle.github.io/_posts/2024-11-01-November_posts.md

 In my free time, graded all of Lab 06.
 Yep, the one that was turned in yesterday!
 Go me

+**Monday, November 11**

+Veteran's Day, so a nice day off!
+Still, had an interview with an ecological consulting firm.
+Enjoyed chatting with them, fingers crossed they've got a position here in Seattle!

 Goals: